lochanpanchal/TODO-CURD/README.md

   ArrayList from the collection framework

 ## Project Summary
-  In this application we can  Create Read Update Delete a Todo from the different api that are in this application
+  In this application we can  Create Read Update Delete a Todo or Todos from the different api that are in this application